Looking to lower hotel food costs?

 Working with a GPO changes all of that.

 At Source1 Purchasing, we work with both broadline distributors and specialty suppliers.
 This ensures a reliable, cost-effective supply chain.
 We’ll find the highest quality and best costs for each product and ensure contracts are up-to-date.
 Now, the hotel is working with one supplier that provides all-inclusive inventory and cost management solutions.
 Group Purchasing, that’s personal!

 Chefs and operators get to do what they do best—create memorable meals and guest experiences that keep clients coming back for more and telling their friends.

 To this end, we take a deep dive into analytics.
-This data provides us with the information we need to ensure your buying from the right suppliers, have the right contracts in place, experience the benefits of a solid supply chain, and have instituted the proper inventory controls.
+This data provides us with the information we need to ensure you are buying from the right suppliers, have the right contracts in place, experience the benefits of a solid supply chain, and have instituted the proper inventory controls.

 Our supply-chain experts and their individual attention to a savings analysis of each product ensure you’re getting the best price for top quality.

-In addition to food and beverage supplies, we procure the everyday operating supplies and products.
-In fact, we work with some of the top manufactures in the hotel industry, including American Hotel Register Company, World Amenities, and Chef Works, to name a few.
+In addition to food and beverage supplies, we procure everyday operating supplies and products.
+In fact, we work with some of the top manufacturers in the hotel industry, including American Hotel Register Company, World Amenities, and Chef Works, to name a few.